-At proposal submission, you will have to confirm that you have the mandate to act for all applicants.
-Moreover, you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc).
-Before signing the grant, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
+At proposal submission, coordinating applicants will have to confirm that they have the mandate to act for all applicants.
+Moreover applicants will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion criteria, etc.).
+Before signing the grant agreement, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
 Proposals without full support will be rejected.